How to do an On-Page SEO Optimization

 We’ve already talked a little about this here on the blog when introducing how Google works, but in this post, Blue World City will introduce some of these elements and explain how they can be used to get you better results in SEO.

 What is On-page SEO?

 On-Page SEO is all optimizations done within the page.
-That is, when you create a headline using your main keyword, add description to the text images, define an appropriate URL, use subheads properly, insert links to other content on your site, IT’S ALL On-Page SEO.
+That is when you create a headline using your main keyword, add a description to the text images, define an appropriate URL, use subheads properly, insert links to other content on your site, IT’S ALL On-Page SEO.

 The Title of the Page (“title”) is not necessarily the title of the article or what appears to be the name of the page to visitors.
 It actually refers to a property of the HTML code, identified by the phrase that appears in the browser tab or Google results page.